wrench-project/wrench/doc/getting_started.md

 # Creating a CMakeLists.txt file by hand##                {#getting-started-cmakelists}

-Alternately, you can do a manual setup, i.e., create your own Cmake project.
+Alternatively, you can do a manual setup, i.e., create your own Cmake project.
 Below is an example of a `CMakeLists.txt` file that can be used as a basic
 template: